HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Format

 ```
-   STWA ofs (a, b), r
+   STWA [.M] ofs (a, b), r
 ```

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : STWA   ( 0x36 ) : r         : ofs                                                 : b         :
+   : STWA   ( 0x33 ) : r         :0 :M : ofs                                           : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The store absolute instruction will store the target register into memory using a physical address.
 The absolute 32-bit address is computed by adding the signed offset to general register "b".
+The "M" bit indicates base register increment.
+If set, a negative value in the "ofs" field or negative content "a" will add the offset to the base register before the memory access, otherwise after the memory access.
 The STWA instructions are privileged instructions.

 #### Operation

 ```
    if ( !
 ST.[ PRIV ] ) privilegedOperationTrap( );

+   if ( instr.[M] ) {

+      if ( lowSignExtend( ofs, 12 ) < 0 ) offset = GR[b] + lowSignExtend( ofs, 12 );
+      else                                offset = GR[b];
+   }

+   GR[b] <- GR[b] + lowSignExtend( ofs, 16 );

    memStore( 0, GR[b] + lowSignExtend( ofs, 18 ), GR[r], 32 );
 ```